geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Well, minusums to address low class was past into amoebas, so let's put it back in a new cleaner model.

 ##### **Chenyu** [[00:43:15](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2595)]
-Winograd is changing the math, the image СШАWF doesn't change the math it's the same.
+Winograd is changing the math, the image WF doesn't change the math it's the same.
 It just, it just, uh, It's changing the order class.

 ##### **Geohot** [[00:43:25](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2605)]
 in memory.
 It's not